-I played Wolfenstein 3D on that!
-You know, the first ever 1st person shooter?
+I played Wolfenstein 3D on the one you see to the right!
+You know, the first-ever 1st person shooter?
 Good times.
 Endless fun was had playing games like Duke Nukem, Crystal Caves, Wheel of Fortune, Wolfenstein, Shooting Gallery, and a whole slew of other favorites that I can’t even think of right now.

 Onwards my nostalgic brothers and sisters…

 This may perhaps be the most important component of your studio outside of the computer itself.
 What does an audio interface do?
 A good interface is priceless and will be the backbone of your whole rig.
 These powerful little boxes serve a few different purposes.
 First and foremost, they are sound cards.
 What is a Soundcard?
 They allow your computer to send and receive audio data from the outside world.
 Bit depth vs. Sample rate.
 They act as mediators between the analog (outside) and digital (computer) worlds.
 A good interface should have 3 things:

 A/D converters, which takes the analog electrical input signal and converts it into a digital form that your computer can grasp.